Multi-dimensional data is the ultimate proptech market hedge

 1. Lowering CAC through precision targeting

 Why waste marketing spend on broad zip codes when you can target specific parcels?
-High-resolution data allows startups to identify the exact homeowners who meet their criteria; whether that’s equity position, building age, or specific structural features.
-By using Cotality’s CLIP, companies can link disparate data points to a single, verified property ID, ensuring that marketing efforts reach the right door at the right time.
+High-resolution data allows startups to identify the specific homeowners who meet their criteria, whether that’s equity position, building age, or specific structural features.
+With Cotality’s CLIP, companies can link disparate data points to a single, verified property ID, ensuring that marketing efforts reach the right door at the right time.

 2. Boosting LTV through risk mitigation